White Americans in California

-White Californians are white Americans living in California who currently make up 71.9% of the state's population.
+White Californians are White Americans living in California who currently comprise 41.2% of the state's population according to the official 2020 census.

 As of 2015, California has the third-largest minority population in the United States.
 Non-Hispanic whites decreased from about 76.3–78% of the state's population in 1970 to 36.5% in 2019.
 It was estimated in 2015 that Hispanic and Latino Americans became more numerous than non-Hispanic White Americans for the first time.
-Since 2000 (the US Census), California has been known as the second state in US history (after Hawaii since its statehood in 1959) to have a non-white majority.
-The most common European ancestries in California are German, Irish, English, Italian, French, Scottish, Polish, Russian, Swedish, Norwegian, Dutch, and Portuguese.
-Arabs, Afghans, Armenians, and Persians are counted as white in California.
-Most people who identify as white in California say their heritage is Mexican, German, Irish, English, Italian, French, Spanish, Scottish, Polish, Salvadoran, Swedish, Portuguese, Dutch, or Armenian.
-There is also a sizable Iranian, Bulgarian, Romanian, Greek, Hungarian, Austrian, Danish, Lithuanian, Finnish, Lebanese, Ukrainian, white Australian, Croatian, Serbian, Slovak and Albanian population in California.
-California is also home to a large Jewish community.
+The 2000 U.S. census indicated that California became the second state in U.S. history (after Hawaii since its statehood in 1959) whose population is composed of less than 50% non-Hispanic whites.
+California is one of nine states where non-Hispanic whites have become a minority.
+Most people who identify as white in California say their heritage is Mexican, German, Irish, English, Italian, French, Spanish, Scottish, Polish, Salvadoran, Swedish, Portuguese, Dutch, Armenian, or British.
+There are also sizable Iranian, Bulgarian, Romanian, Greek, Hungarian, Austrian, Danish, Lithuanian, Finnish, Lebanese, Ukrainian, white Australian, Croatian, Serbian, Slovak, and Albanian populations in California.
+Most European immigrants in California come from Ireland, Germany, and United Kingdom, alongside countries such as France and Italy.

+According to the 2010 U.S. Census Bureau, 9.8% of White Californians were Germans, 7.8% Irish, 6.9% British and 4.3% were Italians.